Templia/retreat/README.md

 ```bash
 sass assets/sass/main.scss assets/css/main.css
 ```
+Install the Sass CLI with `npm install -g sass` if needed.

 ## Deployment

 Commit the generated files and push to a branch configured for GitHub Pages (e.g. `main` or `gh-pages`).
 GitHub will serve the contents at your chosen domain.
+You can also deploy the site to any static host such as Netlify or Vercel.

 ## License and Credits